-Default Value: No default value Valid Values: Any valid DN number Changes Take Effect: For the next request for the remote service tcs-use
+Default Value: No default value Valid Values: Any valid DN number tcs-use never The TCS feature is not used.

 Specifies the TCS DN number to which a call, processed by the TCS feature, is dialed after the originating external router obtains an access number.
 This option applies only if the tcs-use option is activated.